linhntaim/dotenv-packed/README.md

 $ NODE_ENV=<value> DOTENV_PACKED_USE_FLOW=true node -r dotenv-packed/config your_script.js
 ```

 Additionally, you can use the command line argument `--node-env`
-instead of `NODE_ENV` as follows:
+instead of the environment variable `NODE_ENV` as follows:

 ```bash
 $ node -r dotenv-packed/config your_script.js --use-flow --node-env <value>